Jainbaba/DSA_Python/README.md

 # DSA_Python
-Collection of Solved LeetCode questions in python
+Collection of Solved questions in python